Glympse/glympse-adapter/README.md

 - By default, no custom endpoints are provided by the GA

+### GlympseAdapter.app.* endpoints (client-mode-only):
+The following APIs are only available to consumers of the GA when running in client-mode.

+- `sendOasisMessage(id, val)`: Sends message to connected GA running in "host" mode

 ### GlympseAdapter.app.* endpoints (host/client-mode):
 Below is a list of all of the exposed GA APIs with respect to always available app-based APIs.
 They generally pertain to the overall app configuration and structure: